b-u-n/discord.js-mock-interactions/README.md

   { id: 'num', type: 'NUMBER', value: 3.14 }
 ]);

+//we use the 'id' field to reference opts more easily later
   //note two users--so we can have source / target for multi-user interactions
   //without having to remember actual discord ids
-  //this is why each option has an id--make as many of whatever you need!

 //you'll notice we don't handle subcommand or subcommand group options--this is wise.
   //we have an option to test subcommands, but groups isn't something we use